darkone0112/pippin-bot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/darkone0112/pippin-bot.git<br>
 3-Change to the cloned directory:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;cd pippin-bot<br>
-5-pip install -r requirements.txt<br>
-6-Create a bot account on the Discord Developer Portal.<br>
+5-Create a bot account on the Discord Developer Portal.<br>
-7-Add the bot to your Discord server by following the instructions on the Discord Developer Portal.<br>
+6-Add the bot to your Discord server by following the instructions on the Discord Developer Portal.<br>
-8-Copy the bot token from the Discord Developer Portal and add it to the config.json file in the Pippin Bot repository.<br>

-<h2>#Configuration</h2>
-To configure Pippin Bot's behavior, edit the config.json file in the Pippin Bot repository.
-This file contains various settings such as the bot's prefix, default volume for music playback, and more.

-Additionally, you can create custom commands and responses by editing the music_cog.py and help_cog.py files.
-These files contain examples that can be used as templates for creating your own custom commands and responses.
+7-Copy the bot token from the Discord Developer Portal and add it directly to the code(*harcoding a login token in the raw code is a bad practice and not the best for security you can get your bot banned from discord and github if the token is uploded to internet for example a github repositorie of your own*) or as an env(The way to go ;) )if you are using a linux distro you as ubuntu server you can add the enveriomental variable to the system using export var="the token" if you need it to be permanently upond restarts youu can follow this tutorial https://tecadmin.net/setting-up-environment-variables-on-ubuntu/ <br>
+8-Install the discord module for python "sudo pip install discord" (need pip package manager "installed sudo apt install python3.pip")
+9-Install the YoutubeDL module for python "sudo pip install youtube_dl" 10-Afet the steps you can try to run the bot using python3 main.py inside the folder(It should start correctly then try to use the bot on the server; at the moment there is a bug in the youtube_dl master branch whe tried to play music you should receive this error:)

 <h2>#Usage</h2>
 To use Pippin Bot on your Discord server, simply type the bot's prefix followed by a command.
 For example, if the prefix is set to !, you can play music by typing !play <song name>.